Ardross, Highland: Restoration

+Monastery expansion

+Plans are underway to establish a new Orthodox monastery in the Scottish Highlands.
+The McTaggart family, owners of the Ardross estate, have generously gifted land to the Archdiocese of Thyateira and Great Britain for this purpose, reflecting their longstanding wish to see an Orthodox monastery in the region.
+His Eminence Archbishop Nikitas, alongside His Grace Bishop Raphael of Ilion, is leading the project, with support from the McTaggart family who are devout Greek Orthodox Christians and members of St. Andrew's Orthodox Church in Edinburgh.

+Present-day use

+The Chapel of St. John the Baptist remains an active place of worship under the jurisdiction of the Greek Orthodox Archdiocese of Thyateira and Great Britain.
+While not a widely known feature of Ardross Castle, it serves as a religious and artistic landmark within the Scottish Highlands.

 Local area

 The community has its own primary school with a roll of about 35 pupils and a recently built well-founded village hall for hosting local community activities and social events.
 Other local services can be found in the nearby town of Alness.
 Most inhabitants of the area today are employed in the North Sea oil industry, forestry, agriculture or the provision of local services.

+Ardross distillery is a whisky and gin distillery in the area.